The Son of God

 But, as we have already said to His praise, the Son of God on earth was ever hiding His glory-the form of God, as we have been seeing, under the form of a servant.
 His glory had been owned in all parts of the dominions of God.
 Devils owned it, the bodies and the souls of men owned it, death and the grave owned it, the beasts of the field and the fish of the sea, owned it, winds and waves owned it, and so did the corn and the wine.
 I may say He Himself was the only One who did not own or assume it; for His way was to veil it.
 He was " Lord of the harvest," but appeared as one of the laborers in the field; He was the God of the Temple, and the Lord of the Sabbath, but submitted to the challenges of an unbelieving world (Matt.
 9, 12).

 Such was the veil or the cloud under which He thus again and again causes the glory to retire!
 And so, in entire fellowship with all this, as we have already said, did He carry Himself on those occasions when His life was threatened.
 Under despised forms He hid His glory again.
-At times the favor of the common people shelters Him (Mark 11:32; 12:1232But if we shall say, Of men; they feared the people: for all men counted John, that he was a prophet indeed.
+At times the favor of the common people shelters Him (Mark 11:32; 12:12,32But if we shall say, Of men; they feared the people: for all men counted John, that he was a prophet indeed.
 (Mark 11:32)

 12And they sought to lay hold on him, but feared the people: for they knew that he had spoken the parable against them: and they left him, and went their way.
 (Mark 12:12)

-, Luke 20:1919And the chief priests and the scribes the same hour sought to lay hands on him; and they feared the people: for they perceived that he had spoken this parable against them.
-(Luke 20:19)); at times He withdraws Himself in either an ordinary or a more miraculous manner (Luke 4:3030But he passing through the midst of them went his way, (Luke 4:30), John 8:59;10.
-39); at times the enemy is restrained from laying hands on Him, because His hour was not come (John 7:30; 8:2030Then they sought to take him: but no man laid hands on him, because his hour was not yet come.
-(John 7:30)
+Luke 20:1919And the chief priests and the scribes the same hour sought to lay hands on him; and they feared the people: for they perceived that he had spoken this parable against them.
+(Luke 20:19)); at times He withdraws Himself in either an ordinary or a more miraculous manner (Luke 4:30,30But he passing through the midst of them went his way, (Luke 4:30) John 8:59;1059Then took they up stones to cast at him: but Jesus hid himself, and went out of the temple, going through the midst of them, and so passed by.
+(John 8:59)

 20These words spake Jesus in the treasury, as he taught in the temple: and no man laid hands on him; for his hour was not yet come.
 (John 8:20)